Cardcaptor Sakura: Anime

 The anime adaptation was popular with viewers in Japan, despite having a timeslot that normally has low viewership.
 The Cardcaptor Sakura anime adaptation won the Animage Grand Prix award for best anime in 1999.
 In May 2000, volumes 8 and 17 of the anime LD release were among the top selling titles, with volume 17 being in first place.
 The 18th DVD volume was the eighth best selling anime DVD in Japan in June 2000.
 Animerica contributor Kevin Lew felt the series had a "sophisticated design sense" that allowed the series to transcend its target audience of young children and be enjoyable to older viewers as well.
 Fellow contributor Takashi Oshiguichi found the character Sakura to be appealing and praised the series art work.
 He felt that while it was "very calculated" to attract male readers, the series was attractive to fans due to Clamp's "unique entertainment style" that incorporates "perfectly time[d] appearances of "fascinating villains" and the unusual element of having the main character change costume for every capture.
 The magazine's Winnie Chow felt the series' animation was "far above average for a TV series", and compliments Sakura's magic-casting scenes for being nearly unique due to the regular costume changes.
+In TV Asahi's poll of the Top 100 Anime, Cardcaptor Sakura came in 87th.

 Zac Bertschy of ANN praised Cardcaptor Sakura for taking an "incredibly stale and repetitive" magical girl genre and "providing something fun, clever, beautifully animated, touching and exciting all at once;" Bertschy goes on to call the series "the best magical girl show ever produced."
 The animation was described as being "incredibly fluid" with the character designs "maintain[ing] a consistent and impressive level of detail, even during action scenes."
 The series has been described as formulaic, but this is not said to detract from the show's enjoyment.
 While Cardcaptor Sakura is normally intended for an audience of young girls, the anime is lauded for containing "elements that can be enjoyed by anyone, regardless of age or gender, providing they are open-minded enough."
 In 2001, the anime ranked 46th on Wizard's Anime Magazine's "Top 50 Anime released in North America" ranking.
-Cat Dennis of ScreenRant praised Sakura for maintaining a "conventionally feminine persona" rather than adopting male characteristics, with her power stemming from her outfits, heart, and love, meaning that the show "explores the complexities of love, both platonic and romantic."
+Cat Dennis of Screen Rant praised Sakura for maintaining a "conventionally feminine persona" rather than adopting male characteristics, with her power stemming from her outfits, heart, and love, meaning that the show "explores the complexities of love, both platonic and romantic."
 Hannah Collins of The Mary Sue called the series an anime "filled with genuine warmth, tenderness, and a strong, underlying message of acceptance,".